 - 2 tbsp olive oil

 - 8-12 ounces of mushrooms of your choice, sliced

 - 2 cups non-dairy milk (soy or cashew)

 - Salt and pepper

-- Eggless pasta of your choice but I prefer tagliatelle.
+- Eggless pasta of your choice.
+I used tagliatelle.

-Heat the other 2 tablespoons of olive oil in a pan.
+- Heat the other 2 tablespoons of olive oil in a separate pan.
 Add the onions, garlic, mixed herbs and mushrooms and sauté until soft.

-Drain the water from your pasta and add it in with the white saucee.
+- Drain the water from your pasta and add it in with the white sauce.
 Add your mushroom mix to the sauce, stir well, add some salt and pepper if necessary.
 You may want to add some more milk at this point if the sauce thickens.

 Sit back, indulge in the creamiest mushroom pasta ever, and let’s see what life has to offer us next.